Tennessee Mesothelioma Lawyer

 Tennessee mesothelioma lawyers help asbestos and mesothelioma victims fight for justice and recover damages.
 Between 1999 and 2017, nearly 5,000 Tennessee residents died from asbestos-related diseases.[1]
-Industrial workplaces and older buildings are responsible for the high rate of asbestos exposure in the state.
+Industrial workplaces and older buildings are responsible for the state’s high rate of asbestos exposure.

-Tennessee has no natural asbestos or history of mining it, but it does have a long and rich history of industrial plants, especially energy and power generating plants, and it is this kind of workplace that has caused so much asbestos illness and exposure in the state.
-Asbestos is a harmful mineral, but also a useful one for a lot of applications.
-It can insulate against heat and protect against fire.
-So many industrial settings have used it in their buildings, equipment, machinery, and in some cases, their products.
+Tennessee has no natural asbestos or history of mining it.
+Still, it has a long and rich history of industrial plants, especially energy and power generating plants.
+This kind of workplace has caused so much asbestos illness and exposure in the state.

-Another, lesser source of asbestos exposure in the state has been through older buildings.
-Before it became evident in the last century that asbestos was causing serious illnesses, it was heavily used in the construction of buildings.
-Now older homes, schools, public buildings, and military facilities often contain old asbestos and time and damage can cause it to become exposed and fibers to get into the air where people may inhale it.
+Another source of asbestos exposure in the state has been through older buildings.
+Before it became evident in the last century that asbestos was causing serious illnesses, it was heavily used to construct buildings.

 Natural Disasters and Asbestos Exposure

-Tennessee often experiences tornadoes and floods that cause a huge amount of structural damage.
-Since a lot of older buildings contain asbestos, these events can damage old materials and spread harmful asbestos into the water, ground, and when it all dries out, into the air.
 A major disaster, like the Nashville flood of 2010, can put people at significant risk.
-When the event occurred, residents were warned to take care when cleaning up their yards and homes.
+When the event occurred, residents were warned to be careful when cleaning their yards and homes.
 Officials also urged them to call licensed asbestos abatement professionals to help if their homes were built before the mid-1980s.

 The Tennessee Valley Authority

 The Tennessee Valley Authority, or TVA, was started in the 1930s to open up economic development throughout the region.
-The TVA is federally-owned and is involved in electricity generation and power plants, making fertilizers and providing control for floods.
-The industrial facilities in which people worked for the TVA were responsible for many of the instances of asbestos exposure and illness for many decades.
+The TVA is federally-owned and is involved in electricity generation and power plants, making fertilizers, and providing control for floods.

-Since the 1970s, when regulations on asbestos use were put in place, the TVA has been cleaning up many of its sites and removing asbestos, but it takes time.
 For instance, one plant, the John Sevier Fossil Plant, was closed in 2012, but it wasn’t until 2016 that a cleanup process began.
 Asbestos and many other hazardous substances have been removed.[2]

 Other Sites in Tennessee with Asbestos